 A cochlear implant involves two parts - external and internal.
-The external components includes a microphone, a speech processor and a transmitter.
+The external components include a microphone, a speech processor and a transmitter.
 The microphone picks up the sound signals, the speech processor analyzes and digitizes them and sends them to the transmitter that is worn on the head just behind the ear.
 It then sends the signals to the internal receiver.

 The internal part of a cochlear implant includes a receiver and one or more electrode arrays.
 The receiver is located just under the skin on the temporal bone, which collects the sound signals from the transmitter and converts them to electrical pulses, and dispatches them to the electrodes that have been surgically inserted in the inner ear.
-These electrodes directly stimulate the auditory nerve fibers and the brain then interprets these signals as sound.
+These electrodes directly stimulate the auditory nerve fibres and the brain then interprets these signals as sound.

 Nowadays, cochlear implant candidates can include both adults and children, depending on the type and degree of hearing loss in a person.
 Even children as young as 12 months are eligible for cochlear implants.